Powerlearnproject/se-assignment-day-2-git-and-github-hajisml/README.md

 3. Branch Management: Without a clear strategy, managing multiple branches can become chaotic.
 Users might end up with outdated branches or accidentally merge incomplete work.

-4. Synchronization Issues**: Failing to regularly pull updates from the remote repository can lead to synchronization problems, where local changes conflict with updates made by others.
+4. Synchronization Issues: Failing to regularly pull updates from the remote repository can lead to synchronization problems, where local changes conflict with updates made by others.

 - Best Practices